-Services that are covered for you What you must pay when you get these services Vision care (continued) refractions) for eyeglasses/contacts.
-HAP covers one routine eye exam per year.
-For people who are at high risk of glaucoma, we will cover one glaucoma screening each year.
-People at high risk of glaucoma include: people with a family history of glaucoma, people with diabetes, African-Americans who are age 50 and older and Hispanic Americans who are 65 or older For people with diabetes, screening for diabetic retinopathy is covered once per year One pair of eyeglasses or contact lenses after each cataract surgery that includes insertion of an intraocular lens (If you have two separate cataract operations, you cannot reserve the benefit after the first surgery and purchase two eyeglasses or contact lenses once every year HAP partners with EyeMed to provide routine vision care services.
-EyeMed has a national network of both in- person providers and online options for buying glasses and contacts.
+Services that are covered for you What you must pay when you get these services Vision care (continued) For people who are at high risk of glaucoma, we will cover one glaucoma screening each year.
+People at high risk of glaucoma include: people with a family history of glaucoma, people with diabetes, African-Americans who are age 50 and older, and Hispanic Americans who are 65 or older.
+For people with diabetes, screening for diabetic retinopathy is covered once per year.
+One pair of eyeglasses or contact lenses after each cataract surgery that includes insertion of an intraocular lens (If you have two separate cataract operations, you cannot reserve the benefit after the first surgery and purchase two eyeglasses after the second surgery.)
+Routine corrective eyeglasses or contact lenses once every year HAP partners with EyeMed to provide routine vision care services.
+EyeMed has a national network of both in-person providers and online options for buying glasses and contacts.
 In-network retailers include Henry Ford OptimEyes, LensCrafters, Target Optical, Pearle Vision, and America's Best.
+For member questions, please call (855) 982-7438.
 Additional discounts may be offered on any balance over the allowance and on additional pairs of eyewear.
 There is no coinsurance, copayment, or deductible for the Medicare-covered standard eye wear after cataract surgery.
 When using an in network EyeMed Provider, through the Insight Provider Network, there is no coinsurance, copayment, or deductible for the routine eye exam each year.
-The plan has a \$125 allowance every calendar year for contact lenses and eyeglasses (lenses and frames).
-Member is responsible for any amount above the eyewear coverage limit.
+The plan has a \$200 allowance every calendar year for contact lenses and eyeglasses (lenses and frames).
+You are responsible for any amount above the eyewear coverage limit.
 Must use an EyeMed provider.
 Welcome to Medicare" preventive visit The plan covers the one-time "Welcome to Medicare" preventive visit.
 The visit includes a review of your health, as well as education and counseling about the preventive services you need (including certain screenings and shots), and referrals for other care if needed.
 Important: We cover the "Welcome to Medicare" preventive visit only within the first 12 months you have Medicare Part B. When you make your appointment, let your doctor's office know you would like to schedule your "Welcome to Medicare" preventive visit.
 There is no coinsurance, copayment, or deductible for the "Welcome to Medicare" preventive visit.
-If you receive additional services, cost sharing for those services will apply.